prax78/WindowsPatchingHelper/README.md

 2 Copy patches [MSU files] to the target server "\\\\TargetServer\c$\ClientFiles\PatchDepot"

-3 Now run the GUI EXE from any server that can connect to your target servers over WMI.
+3 Now run the GUI EXE from any server that can connect to your target servers over WMI[WindowsPatchingHelperGUI.exe].

 ![alt text](https://github.com/prax78/WindowsPatchingHelper/blob/master/patchtool.png?raw=true)